-Commercial law firms are one of the most lucrative and information-rich targets a hacker could have.
+Commercial law firms are one of the most lucrative and information-rich targets a hacker could have and most of them have never had a CISO nor used CISO as a Service to protect them.
 They are the object of attack by foreign governments (when the details of a deal are of interest to one or more international players), organized crime, hackers-for-hire by competitors and sometimes even by the parties in a particular deal who want access to all the information they can get their hands on.
 If you want to protect your law firm from hackers, here is what you need to do:

 According to the American Bar Association’s 2018 Cybersecurity Report, 42% of law firms between 50-99 employees experienced a breach – in our experience that number is much higher when taking into account that most breaches go unnoticed.